hbutler97/CarND-PID-Control/README.md

 ## Reflection

-After implementing the base PID algorithm, tuning was done by fixing Ki and Kd and tunning Kp to get the car to turn across the track.
-Kd and Ki was then increased to smooth out oscillations.
-Kd seemed oscillate more than expected as the Kd and it became very obvious that speed had a big impact on stablity.
-Then added a speed factor to slow the car once the error increases.
+After implementing the base PID algorithm, tuning was done by using each parameter indiviually and observing the effect on the car.
+Kd was used in isolation and the car would attempt to center itself on the track, but would oscillate.
+Kd was added to so smooth out the oscillations.
+The CTE still would get fairly high.
+Ki was used to manage in perfections of the car.
+It was increased that that also improved things a bit.
+Lastly it became very obvious that speed had a big impact on stablity.
+Then added a speed factor to slow the car once the error increases and that allowed for the car to complete the track.

+Here is the video: [PID Video](https://youtu.be/R6WDS9xfwjQ)